 Computer Configuration > Administrative Templates > Windows Components > Windows Mobility Center

 Step 4.
 On the right-hand section of Windows Mobility Center, double click on the policy “Turn off Windows Mobility Center.”

 Step 7.
 Click

 The policy will be applied immediately, which means there is no need to restart your PC.

-If you change your mind and want to enable Windows Mobility Center, repeat the above steps and, in step 5, selected the “Not Configured” option.
+If you change your mind and want to enable Windows Mobility Center, repeat the above steps and, in step 5, select the “Not Configured” option.

 How do I disable Windows Mobility Center in Windows 10 via Windows Registry?